azvyae/react-use-slots/README.md

 ### Conditional Rendering

-`useComponentSlots` includes a function you can use to test the existence of a named slot, which allows for conditional rendering:
+`useSlot` includes a function you can use to test the existence of a named slot, which allows for conditional rendering:

 ```
 const MyDialog = ({children}) => {
-  const [Slot, hasSlot] = useComponentSlots(children);
+  const [Slot, hasSlot] = useSlot(children);

   return (
     <dialog>